typst/typst/docs/src/reference/types.md

 - returns: string

 ### clusters()
-Returns the grapheme clusters of the string as array of substrings.
+Returns the grapheme clusters of the string as an array of substrings.

 - returns: array

 ### codepoints()
-Returns the Unicode codepoints of the string as array of substrings.
+Returns the Unicode codepoints of the string as an array of substrings.

 - returns: array